 How to Apply to Become a Sponsor in 8 Steps

 Step 1: Contact New York State DOL

-To register an apprenticeship program, you must first contact an apprentice regional supervisor who will explain the apprenticeship program, how the process works and the regulations involved.
+To register an apprenticeship program, you must first contact a supervising apprentice training representative who will explain the apprenticeship program, how the process works and the regulations involved.

 Step 2: Select Your Trade